luffy2106/Good_books/Machine_Learning_System_Design/README.md

   - Monitoring is not straightforward; understanding and interpreting metrics requires statistical knowledge.
   - Detecting performance degradation is only the first step; adapting systems to changing environments is crucial.

+#### 9. Continual Learning and Test in Production

+##### 9.1.
+Continual learning

+Continual learning involves updating a model periodically with new data.
+Unlike constant retraining with each incoming sample, which is rare due to the risk of catastrophic forgetting and high computational costs, continual learning typically uses micro-batches (e.g., updating after every 512 or 1,024 examples).

+**Model Update Process:**
+- Instead of updating the existing model directly, a replica (challenger) is created and updated.
+If this updated model performs better, it replaces the existing model (champion).
+Companies may use multiple challengers simultaneously.

+**Retraining Frequency:**
+- The frequency of model updates should be task-dependent, based on factors like data traffic and model decay rate.
+Many companies don't need very frequent updates (e.g., every 5 or 10 minutes) unless there's sufficient new data or the model decays rapidly.

+**Stateless vs. Stateful Training:**
+- **Stateless Retraining:** The model is retrained from scratch each time.
+- **Stateful Training:** The model continues training from its last state, requiring less data and computing power.
+Stateful training allows for updates with fresh data only and can reduce storage needs by not requiring permanent data storage.

+**Benefits of Stateful Training:**
+- Faster convergence and reduced compute costs.
+- Eliminates the need to store data permanently, alleviating privacy concerns.

+**Challenges and Best Practices:**
+- Infrastructure setup for continual learning should allow for both stateless and stateful retraining.
+- The training frequency should be optimized based on the specific needs and performance gains from fresher data.
+- Continual learning is essential for handling data distribution shifts and adapting to rare events, such as sudden surges in demand or special shopping events.

+**Examples of Use Cases:**
+- **Ride-sharing Pricing:** Quickly adapting to sudden changes in demand.
+- **E-commerce:** Adapting recommendations during events like Black Friday.
+- **Cold Start Problem:** Handling new users or infrequent visitors by quickly adapting recommendations based on their session behavior.

+**Continual Learning Challenges:**
+- **Fresh Data Access:** Ensuring timely access to new data, possibly through real-time data streams.
+- **Evaluation:** Thoroughly testing updates to avoid performance degradation and ensuring robustness against adversarial attacks.
+- **Algorithm Suitability:** Some algorithms (e.g., neural networks) adapt better to continual learning than others (e.g., matrix-based models).

+**Stages of Continual Learning:**
+1. **Manual, Stateless Retraining:** Initial stage with ad-hoc updates.
+2. **Automated Retraining:** Periodic updates using automated scripts.
+3. **Automated, Stateful Training:** Implementing stateful training to reduce retraining costs.
+4. **Continual Learning:** Dynamic updates triggered by data distribution shifts or performance changes.

+**Future of Continual Learning:**
+- As MLOps tooling matures, continual learning could become as straightforward as batch learning, enabling more adaptive and responsive machine learning models.

+**Conclusion:**
+- Continual learning enhances model performance by keeping them up-to-date with the latest data, addressing issues like data distribution shifts, rare events, and the cold start problem.
+It requires robust infrastructure, effective evaluation mechanisms, and the right balance between stateless and stateful training.

+##### 9.2.
+Test in production

+### Summary of Model Evaluation and Deployment Strategies

+**Model Evaluation Methods:**
+- **Test Splits:** Static benchmarks to compare multiple models, but they may not reflect new data distributions.
+- **Backtests:** Evaluate models on recent data to reflect current distributions but should be supplemented with static test splits for reliability.

+**Deployment Techniques:**
+1. **Shadow Deployment:**
+   - Deploy the candidate model alongside the existing model.
+   - Route requests to both models but serve only the existing model's predictions.
+   - Log the new model's predictions for analysis.
+   - Advantage: Low risk as the new model's predictions are not served.
+   - Disadvantage: Doubles inference compute costs.

+2. **A/B Testing:**
+   - Compare the existing model with a candidate model by routing a percentage of traffic to each.
+   - Ensure randomized traffic routing and sufficient sample size.
+   - Measure statistical significance to determine which model performs better.
+   - Useful for determining the better model but requires careful design and execution.

+3. **Canary Release:**
+   - Gradually roll out the candidate model to a subset of users.
+   - Increase traffic to the candidate model if performance is satisfactory; otherwise, revert to the existing model.
+   - Can be used independently or in conjunction with A/B testing.

+4. **Interleaving Experiments:**
+   - Show recommendations from both models to users and measure which model’s recommendations are preferred.
+   - Effective for ranking algorithms with smaller sample sizes compared to A/B testing.
+   - Ensure equal probability for recommendations from each model to maintain validity.

+5. **Bandit Algorithms:**
+   - Balance between exploitation (using the best-performing model) and exploration (testing other models).
+   - More data-efficient and can quickly determine the best model with fewer samples.
+   - Examples: ε-greedy, Thompson Sampling, Upper Confidence Bound (UCB).

+**Challenges and Considerations:**
+- **Algorithm Suitability:** Bandits are more suitable for tasks with short feedback loops and online predictions.
+- **Implementation Complexity:** Bandits are harder to implement due to the need for real-time performance tracking and feedback mechanisms.
+- **Contextual Bandits:** Extend bandit algorithms to determine the payout of actions (e.g., ad recommendations) and balance exploration-exploitation trade-offs.

+**Best Practices:**
+- **Automated Evaluation Pipelines:** Define clear evaluation pipelines to mitigate biases and ensure consistency.
+Automate these pipelines for continuous integration and deployment.
+- **Proper Sampling and Randomization:** Ensure A/B testing and other evaluation methods are properly randomized and have sufficient samples for valid results.
+- **Thorough Testing:** Evaluate models extensively before deployment to avoid failures and mitigate risks of adversarial attacks.

+Overall, combining offline and online evaluation methods, and using various deployment techniques such as shadow deployment, A/B testing, canary releases, interleaving experiments, and bandit algorithms, can ensure models are sufficiently evaluated and safely deployed.